it-at-m/refarch-templates/docs/develop.md

 ### Dependency Review

 To ensure that only dependencies with approved licenses are included, a [global check](https://github.com/it-at-m/.github/blob/main/workflow-configs/dependency_review.yaml) is implemented.
 This is enabled by default when using the templates.
+To learn more about the Dependency Review feature itself, please check the official [GitHub documentation](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-dependency-review).

 The allowed licenses can be viewed [here](https://opensource.muenchen.de/licenses.html#integration-in-in-house-developments).

-### GitHub Rules
+### GitHub Rulesets

 It is recommended to review the rulesets for pushing and merging in the GitHub repository.
 Depending on the project's branching strategy, some branches should be protected to prevent force pushes and merging without approval.
 More information about Rulesets can be found in the [official GitHub documentation](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/creating-rulesets-for-a-repository).